 Meaning

 “If virtue promises happiness, prosperity and peace, then progress in virtue is progress in each of these for to whatever point the perfection of anything brings us, progress is always an approach toward it.” presents a viewpoint centered on happiness.
-It implies that happiness is found in simple moments and encourages us to remember that gratitude invites more joy.
+It implies that joy grows from gratitude and balance and encourages us to remember that happiness is shaped by mindset.

 Theme